Combinatorial frameworks for cluster algebras

 \begin{remark} If $W$ is finite, then we can approach Case~2 in a manner analogous to Case~1.
 Let $u = \piup_c(v)$, as defined in~\cite{sort_camb}.
 Then $\beta$ and $\gamma$ are of the form $u \alpha_p$ and $u \alpha_q$ for $p$, $q \in S$.
 But $\piup_c$ cannot be defined for infinite Coxeter groups. \end{remark}

 We have shown that $(\Camb_c,C_c)$ is a reflection framework.
 The fact that this framework is descending is a consequence of Proposition~\ref{lower walls}, as we now explain.
-The Positive labels condition follows because the identity element is the unique minimal element of the weak order, and thus every non-identity element has at least one cover reflection.
-The Half-edge condition follows because, if $\sgn(C(v,e))=-1$ then $C(v,e)$ is the root associated to a cover $v'\covered v$, and by construction, $(v', v)$ is the edge $e$.
+The Unique minimum condition follows because the identity element is the unique minimal element of the weak order, and thus every non-identity element has at least one cover reflection.
+The Full edge condition follows because, if $\sgn(C(v,e))=-1$ then according to Proposition~\ref{lower walls}, the root $C(v,e)$ is associated to a cover $v'\covered v$, and by construction, $(v', v)$ is the edge $e$.
 The Descending chain condition follows for the same reason: every arrow $v\to v'$ corresponds to a cover $v'\covered v$.
 In particular, $\ell(v')<\ell(v)$.
 We have now completed the proof of Theorem~\ref{camb frame}.